A Weekend in Sofia

 If you are hungry while sightseeing, grab a big piece of takeaway pizza.
 Just a few streets away from the main tourist attractions, I saw prices starting at 0,50 Euros (1 Lew), got a takeaway coffee for 0,20 Euros (0,40 Lew) and had a big beer for 1,30 Euros (2,60 Lew).
 But even in the city center, you can have a huge restaurant dinner in a kind of tourist trap for two people including starters and drinks for 20 Euros (40 Lew).

-Arrival at Sofia airport: Metro takes half an hour to the city
+Sofia airport: Metro takes half an hour to the city

 We arrived on a Saturday night at the airport.
 Luckily, the metro from airport terminal 2 is running from 5.30 am till midnight.
 For 0,80 Euros (1,60 Lew), you can catch the metro directly from the airport of Sofia to the city center.
 The ticket machine accepts cash and credit cards.
 So don’t worry, if the ATM at the airport just gives you big notes.
 Your credit card will save you.